 Most original series require us to make up-front investments, which are often significant amounts.
 Not all of our programming efforts are commercially successful, which could result in a write-off of program rights.
 If it is determined that programming rights have no future programming usefulness based on actual demand or market conditions, a write-off of the unamortized cost is recorded in technical and operating expense.
-Program rights write-offs of \$4.6 million and \$0.4 million were recorded for the three months ended March 31, 2018 and March 31, 2017, respectively.
+Program rights write-offs were \$3.8 million and \$1.4 million for the three months ended June 30, 2018 and June 30, 2017, respectively.
+Program rights write-offs were \$8.4 million and \$1.8 million for the six months ended June 30, 2017, respectively.

-Our International and Other segment primarily includes the operations of AMCNI, IFC Films and our subscription streaming services (i.e. Sundance Now and Shudder).
+Our International and Other segment primarily includes the operations of AMCNI, Levity, IFC Films and our subscription streaming services (i.e. Sundance Now and Shudder).
 The AMCNI - DMC business was sold on July 12, 2017.

-In our International and Other segment, which accounted for 15% of our consolidated revenues for the three months ended March 31, 2018,we earn revenue principally from the international distribution of programming and, to a lesser extent, the sale of advertising.
-Distribution revenue primarily includes subscription fees paid by distributors to carry our programming networks.
+In our International and Other segment, which accounted for 17% of our consolidated revenues for the six months ended June 30, 2018, we earn revenue principally from the international distribution of programming and, to a lesser extent, the sale of advertising.
+Distribution revenue primarily includes subscription fees paid by distributors to carry our programming networks and production services revenue generated from our Levity business.
 Our subscription revenues are generally based on either a per-subscriber fee or a fixed contractual annual fee, under multi-year affiliation agreements, which may provide for annual rate increases.
-For the three months ended March 31, 2018, distribution revenues represented 80% of the revenues of the International and Other segment.
+Our production services revenues are based on master production agreements whereby a third-party engages us to produce content on its behalf.
+Production services revenues are recognized based on the percentage of cost incurred to total estimated cost of the contract.
+For the six months ended June 30, 2018, distribution revenues represented 82% of the revenues of the International and Other segment.
 Most of these revenues are derived from the distribution of our programming networks primarily in Europe and to a lesser extent, Latin America, the Middle East and parts of Asia and Africa.
 The International and Other segment also includes IFC Films, our independent film distribution business where revenues are derived principally from theatrical, digital and licensing distribution.
 Our subscription streaming services are available in the United States, Canada and parts of Europe.

-Programming and program operating costs, included in technical and operating expense, represents the largest expense of the International and Other segment and primarily consists of amortization of acquired content, costs of dubbing and sub-titling of programs, and participation and residual costs.
+Programming, program operating costs and production costs incurred to produce content for third parties are included in technical and operating expense, and represent the largest expense of the International and Other segment and primarily consist of amortization of acquired content, costs of dubbing and sub-titling of programs, participation and residual costs.
 Program operating costs include costs such as origination, transmission, uplinking and encryption of our linear AMCNI channels as well as content hosting and delivery costs at our various on-line content distribution initiatives.
 Not all of our programming efforts are commercially successful, which could result in a write-off of program rights.
 If it is determined that programming rights have limited, or no, future programming usefulness based on actual demand or market conditions, a write-off of the unamortized cost is recorded in technical and operating expense.